 Wild birds serve as the main source of virus for mosquitoes.
 Infection has been reported in more than 225 bird species.
-Although many birds that are infected with West Nile virus will not appear ill, West Nile virus infection can cause serious illness and death in some birds.
+Although many birds that are infected with WNV will not appear ill, WNV infection can cause serious illness and death in some birds.
 The most severe illnesses are seen among the corvid birds, which include crows, jays, ravens, and magpies.